JNRowe/vim-configs/dein.rst

     “An outline tree of a buffer”

-I write my mail in reST.”
+I write my mail in reST_.
 No, really.

 ::